-When the Office of Student Conduct and Judicial Affairs receives a complaint that an organization has allegedly violated the Student Code of Conduct or University Policy, the Office of Student Conduct and Judicial Affairs shall follow the Disciplinary Procedures set forth in Section VII.
+When the Office of the Vice President for Student Affairs/Dean of Students receives a complaint that an organization has allegedly violated the Student Code of Conduct or University Policy, the Office of the Vice President of Student Services/Dean of Students shall follow the Disciplinary Procedures set forth in Section VII.
 A student may be disciplined for a violation under the Student Code of Conduct even if the organization of which the student is a member is penalized under these procedures for the same violation.